 Writing a memo can seem to be a bit daunting at first, but it isn't difficult if you know the steps.
 As with any business document, it's important to properly format and organize any memo you are writing, as well as to ensure that it's error free before distribution.
+Follow these four steps when writing a business memo.

-1. Create the Heading
+Step 1: Create the Memo's Heading

 Business memos that will be printed or emailed as attachments should begin with a heading that lists the name(s) of the staff members who will be receiving it.
 If the memo will be included in the body of an email, this section is not necessary because the email program will provide the information typically included in a memo heading for you.

-Memo To: fill in recipient name(s)
+Memo To: Fill in recipient name(s)

-From: sender's full name
+From: Sender's full name

-Date: date memo is sent
+Date: Date memo is sent

-2. Write the Body
+Step 2: Write the Body of the Memo

 - Introduction: This should be a short paragraph of two or three sentences that lets people know the reason for the memo in a direct manner.